pedrorvelloso/destiny/README.md

 - [x] Service to list unreviewed donations
 - [x] Service to review donations
 - [x] Send total/new reviewed donation when a new donation is reviewed
+- [ ] Store total donations in database
 - [ ] JWT
 - [ ] Add simple user system to ensure authentication when reviewing donation